John McCain: 'I Cannot In Good Conscience Vote' For The GOP Obamacare Repeal Bill

 “I believe we could do better working together, Republicans and Democrats, and have not yet really tried,” he said.
 “Nor could I support it without knowing how much it will cost, how it will affect insurance premiums, and how many people will be helped or hurt by it.
 Without a full [Congressional Budget Office] score, which won’t be available by the end of the month, we won’t have reliable answers to any of those questions.”

-Since all Democrats oppose the bill, dubbed Cassidy-Graham, Republican leaders could only afford to lose three GOP senators on it.
-Sens.
-Susan Collins (R-Maine) and Rand Paul (R-Ky.) have already indicated they don’t support it, so McCain’s decision means the bill doesn’t have the votes to pass.
-Sen. Lisa Murkowski (R-Alaska) has also raised concerns with it.
+Since the entire Democratic caucus opposes the bill, dubbed Cassidy-Graham, Republican leaders can afford to lose only two GOP senators on it.
+McCain’s decision means the bill doesn’t appear to have the votes to pass.
+Sen. Rand Paul (R-Ky.) has said he’s opposed to it, and Sen. Susan Collins (R-Maine) has said she’s “leaning against” it.
+Sen. Lisa Murkowski (R-Alaska), who voted against the last repeal bill, has also raised concerns with this one.

-In a lengthy statement, the Arizona senator underscored that the process has been terrible and suggested he wouldn’t support any repeal bill that wasn’t vetted through the usual rigorous, bipartisan debate.
-Republican leaders have been rushing to try to pass the bill ― any repeal bill, really ― because their ability to pass something with 51 votes instead of 60 expires at the end of the month.
+In a lengthy statement, McCain underscored that the process has been terrible and suggested he won’t support any repeal bill that wasn’t vetted through the usual rigorous, bipartisan debate.
+Republican leaders have been rushing to try to pass the bill ― any repeal bill, really ― because their ability to pass something with 51 votes (including Vice President Mike Pence’s tiebreaker) instead of 60 expires at the end of the month.

 “I would consider supporting legislation similar to that offered by my friends Senators Graham and Cassidy were it the product of extensive hearings, debate and amendment.
 But that has not been the case,” he said.
 “Instead, the specter of September 30th budget reconciliation deadline has hung over this entire process.”

+Senate Minority Leader Chuck Schumer (D-N.Y.) hailed McCain’s decision to move on from his party’s months-long repeal effort.

+“John McCain shows the same courage in Congress that he showed when he was a naval aviator,” Schumer said in a statement.
+“I have assured Senator McCain that as soon as repeal is off the table, we Democrats are intent on resuming the bipartisan process.”

-McCain’s decision on the bill isn’t a total surprise.
-He helped tank the GOP’s last repeal bill in a dramatic, late-night vote.
+The Arizona senator’s announcement isn’t a total surprise.
+He helped bring down the GOP’s last repeal bill in a dramatic, late-night vote.
 But this time, his close friend Sen. Lindsey Graham (R-S.C.) is leading the charge on the legislation, and it was unclear if McCain was prepared to vote against his pal.
 McCain acknowledged that made his decision more difficult.

 “I take no pleasure in announcing my opposition.
 Far from it,” he said.
 “The bill’s authors are my dear friends, and I think the world of them.
 I know they are acting consistently with their beliefs and sense of what is best for the country.
 So am I.”

-Note: CORRECTION: Republican leaders can afford to lose the votes of only two GOP senators, not three, on the current Obamacare repeal bill.